JonnyPickard/appointment-app/README.md

 About
 -----

-This is a ruby based tech test for Babylon Health.
+This is a ruby based tech test that allows a user to book an appoinment.

 Unfortunately I could not find enough time to get it 100% of the way there.
 In its present state (21/11/2016) it requires the final components linking up, final bug checks and linking up the feature testing suite.